pixl8/Preside-Documentation/docs/06.upgradenotes/10-16/page.md

 * [[datamanager-customization-getlistingmultiactions|getListingMultiActions]]
 * [[datamanager-customization-getextralistingmultiactions|getExtraListingMultiActions]]

-See [[datamanager-customization-multirecordaction]] for a guide to creating batch operations.
+See [[datamanager-customization-multirecordaction]] for an updated guide to creating batch operations.
+Scanning your codebase for references to `multiRecordAction(` will give you an indication of where this has been customised.